RightShiner/Telegram-bots/Queries - TelegramBot 2/README.md

-This is a JavaScript module that uses the Axios library to make HTTP requests to various GraphQL endpoints in order to retrieve data related to blockchain transactions on the Ethereum network.
+This is a JavaScript module that uses the Axios library to make HTTP requests to various GraphQL endpoints in order to retrieve data related to blockchain transactions on a given Blockchain.

 The code exports several functions: